ztrxwzy/Digital-Temperature-Sensor/README.md

 - It uses **LEDs** to alert you to temperatures outside the range: a green LED if the room temperature is good, and a red LED if it is too hot or too cold inside the room.

   ![LEDs Testing](https://github.com/user-attachments/assets/6ddd5f66-4a27-431b-8e5e-96f7f37df247)

-- It is intended to be portable and, in the future, powered by **rechargeable battery**.